 River Bend Schools Plan Busy Summer

-It is hard to believe that school will be ending May 24th.
-With students heading home for the summer, each of the buildings will have some type of upgrade and or construction.
+This summer, each of the buildings will have some type of upgrade and/or construction.
 We ask for patience and flexibility as access to the buildings may be limited due to asbestos removal and project work.
 Please call prior to coming to the buildings to check availability.

 The River Bend Board of Education passed the approval of a three year bond fund cycle to continue work upgrading and or repairing facility needs.
 The funds spent are primarily from the health, life, safety fund and can only be used on approved health, life, safety projects.
 Funding is always a challenge in Illinois and selling health, life, safety bonds is a way to continue improving our facilities even though the state of Illinois is not properly funding our schools.
 The district will also be utilizing 1% funds to make several building and ground repairs and upgrades.
 The 1% funds also have restrictions on usage and can only be used for facility and grounds projects.